huntabyte/huntabyte.com-archived/content/blog/lucia-auth.md

 ---
-title: Fourth Article
+title: Lucia Auth with SvelteKit
-description: A simple description for my Fourth ever article on my blog.
-Join me as we explore the world of blogging.
+description: This is my site
-date: 2023-01-25
+date: 2023-02-07
-updated: 2023-01-25
+updated: 2023-02-07

 draft: false
 unpublished: false
 ---
-eeee
+Wow!
 # This is an H1
 ## This is an H2
 ### This is an H3
 #### This is an H4
-eeeeeeeeknekne
+eee
 This is a numbered list:
 1. One
 2. Two